vknell/utd-docs/02-first-panw-automation/first-terraform/first-terraform.rst

 .. note:: Select the same region as your VPC.
 You will need to enter a globally unique bucket name.
 AWS will warn you if the name is not unique.

-Once the bucket is created, select your bucket and click on :guilabel:`copy ARN` button and copy/paste the value in file named :guilabel:`ARNBucket`.
+Now we will add the ARN in your Linux environment variables.
+Once the bucket is created, select your bucket and click on :guilabel:`copy ARN` button and copy/paste the value after ``export ARN=``.
 In your terminal type the following command and paste the key that is in your clipboard:

 .. code-block:: console